Agriculture in Nepal: History

 Other food crops included wheat, millet, barley, and coffee, but their contribution to the agricultural sector was small.
 Increased production of cash crops, used as input to new industries, dominated in the early 1970s.
 Sugarcane and tobacco also showed considerable increases in production from the 1970s to the 1980s.
 Potatoes and oilseed production had shown moderate growth since 1980.
 Medicinal herbs were grown in the north on the slopes of the Himalayas, but increases in production were limited by continued environmental degradation.
 According to government statistics, production of milk, meat, and fruit had improved but as of the late 1980s still had not reached a point where nutritionally balanced food was available to most people.
 Additionally, the increases in meat and milk production had not met the desired level of output as of 1989.

 Nepal has more than 50% of people engaged in agriculture.

 Food grains contributed 76 percent of total crop production in 1988–89.
 In 1989-90 despite poor weather conditions and a lack of agricultural inputs, particularly fertilizer, there was a production increase of 5 percent.
 In fact, severe weather fluctuations often affected production levels.
 Some of the gains in production through the 1980s were due to increased productivity of the work force (about 7 percent over fifteen years); other gains were due to increased land use and favorable weather conditions.

 According to Statistical Information on Nepalese Agriculture (2008–2009) only 65.6% of people depends on agriculture and 21% of land is cultivated whereas 6.99% of land is uncultivated.

+Production and trade

 Irrigation

 Out of 2.7 million hectares of agricultural land in Nepal, only 1.3 Mha have irrigation facilities.
 The majority of irrigation systems are small and medium-scale.

 A recent study funded by the Climate and Development Knowledge Network (CDKN) revealed that about 0.8% of agricultural GDP is being lost annually due to climate change and extreme events.
 There is a need to both improve agricultural productivity and make it more resilient to climate uncertainty and change in general.
 Recent increases in floods and droughts have raised concerns that the climate is changing rapidly and that existing arrangements for irrigation design and management may need to be reconsidered.